mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

    1. **Makes a `POST` request to the `/connect/token` endpoint on our Identity Server**
       - `REQUEST`

         The exact payload for this request is determined by the `TokenRequest` object.
 More specifically, the base `TokenRequest` object contains a `toIdentityToken()` method which can be overridden by the sub-classes (`PasswordTokenRequest`, etc.).
-This `toIdentityToken()` method translates the information in the `TokenRequest` object into the payload that will be sent to the `/connect/token` endpoint.
+This `toIdentityToken()` method takes the information in the `TokenRequest` object and turns it into the payload that gets sent to our `/connect/token` endpoint.

       - `RESPONSE`